Odai-Atef/d_logs/README.md

-# Custom Logs File generatior for LOGS HUB
+# Custom Logs File generatior for LOGS HUB Nodejs

 ### Avaliable functions
 We have 5 types of logs: